StellarSand/privacy-settings/Privacy Settings/Reddit.md

 ## Chat & Messaging
 - Who can send you chat requests: Accounts older than 30 days
 - Who can send you private messages: select `Everyone` or `Nobody` and manually add users who can send private messages

+---
+---

+Click on your username on top right
+- Online Status: Off